jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

 ### 1. Basic Electronics Knowledge (including how to solder)

-1. What a microcontroller (MCU) and Printer Circuit Board (PCB) are:
+1. What a microcontroller (MCU) and Printed Circuit Board (PCB) are:
    - [MCU + PCB Resource](https://www.youtube.com/watch?v=yi29dbPnu28) (Video)
    - [Arduino MCUs in 100 seconds](https://www.youtube.com/watch?v=1ENiVwk8idM) (Video)
 2. How to Solder